kg-construct/rml-jc/spec/spec_join_addfields/section/join-examples.md

 ### Joining a csv file with a xml file

 The following example illustrates a inner join between a csv file and a xml file.

-Because the xml file acting as parent logical source is a nested file, it needs to be flattened using [Fields]().
+#### Example 1: the xml file requires only one array in the path to the needed data
 Because of the inner join, the logical source <#chains_with_sales> contains one iteration less than the previous two examples.

 <aside class="issue">
 Els: TODO add link to field spec